PanicAtTheCisco/cybersec-toolbox/content/index.md

 * I won't be adding descriptions to everything as I don't feel like curating that.
 I will for some specific stuff though.

 ### GitHub
-The quartz configuration I am using can be found here: https://github.com/PanicAtTheCisco/cybersec-toolbox
+The quartz configuration I am using can be found here: [Quartz Config](https://github.com/PanicAtTheCisco/cybersec-toolbox)